PixelWeatherProject/pwmp-stack/README.md

 ```

 # Security
-The server is currently not designed to force secure communication between the database and itself, nor between the nodes and itself.
-There are ways to add additional protection for the database, for eg. by using both the server and the database in Docker container(s).
-The database does (and should) **not** be exposed.
-It should be only accessible by the server itself.

-PWMP does not exchange any sensitive data, and the firmware for the nodes requires using encrypted WiFi networks, so all communication is encrypted.
-Due to this, no additional security is planned as of now.
+The current version of the server does not enforce security measures beyond checking if the node is authorized to communicate with the server.

+It should be noted that no sensitive data is exchanged between the server and the nodes.
+The server does not store any sensitive data.

+Since PWOS only supports encrypted WiFi networks, all communication is encrypted to anyone outside the network.